Technix-Technothon2k22/Techties_07/README.md

 * Prevents unauthorized entry
 * Organizers can easily create multiple events
 * allows organizers keep track of responses
-* Allows for Direct line of Communication between organizers and atendees
+* Allows for Direct line of Communication between organizers and attendees
-* Atendees can reminded to follow required covid protocols
+* Attendees can be reminded to follow required covid protocols
 * The entire process (registration to verification) is contactless

 ### Features

 Some of the major features of the site include
-* QR Code Generator : to verify atendees
+* QR Code Generator : to verify attendees
 * Counter : to set crowd capacity
-* Auto Mail: Mail sent to users on sucessful registration & for QR code
+* Auto Mail: Mail sent to users on successful registration with QR code
 * Easy to use Template for event creation
 * Registration form
-* Sign in/ Sign up pages
+* Sign in/ Sign up page

 ### Built With